retsullivan/retsullivan.github.io/_posts/2019-09-24-Almost-Famous-the-Fab-4-of-Design-Patterns.md

 ---
 Layout: post
-Title: Almost Famous - the Fab 4 of Design Patterns
+Title: Almost Famous
 ---

-**Who needs the Fab 4 when you can have the Gang of 4?**
+**The Fab 4 of Design Patterns**

 <a href="https://en.wikipedia.org/wiki/Erich_Gamma" target="_blank">Erich Gamma</a>.
 Richard Helm. <a href="https://en.wikipedia.org/wiki/Ralph_Johnson_(computer_scientist)" target="_blank">Ralph Johnson</a>. <a href="https://en.wikipedia.org/wiki/John_Vlissides" target="_blank">John Vlissides</a>.

 These names may not conjure up the immediate recognition like John, Paul, Ringo, and George, but they are **rock stars** in the Object Oriented Programming community.
+Who needs the Fab 4 when you can have the Gang of 4?!

 ![](https://www.ashishvishwakarma.com/GoF-Design-Patterns-by-Example/assets/Gang_Of_Four.gif)